The story of Vocalzone begins in 1872, with the birth of our Founder and Inventor of Vocalzone Throat Pastilles William

 With an increase of new medical products entering the market because of multiple advances in technology, the MHRA reviews the licences for a number of medical products.

 Whilst the majority of throat lozenges and pastilles go on to drop their licence; Vocalzone retain a medical licence until December 2017; dropping their licence due to the increase in global demand for the products.

 The National Academy of Recording Arts and Sciences awards Enrico Caruso with a posthumous Grammy Lifetime Achievement Award.

-Ian Ponsford, the current Managing Director of Vocalzone acquires Vocalzone Throat Pastilles for his then employers Kestrel HealthCare Limited.
+Ian Ponsford, the founder of the company acquires Vocalzone Throat Pastilles for his then employers Kestrel HealthCare Limited.